kudobuilder/kudo/docs/usage.md

 zookeeper     37m
 ```

-For each framework there will be a coresponding CustomResourceDefinition:
+For each framework there will be a corresponding CustomResourceDefinition:

 ```bash
 $ kubectl get crds -l type=framework